Movefun-Meme/Movefun-contracts/README.md

 1. 📊 Pick a coin that you like
 2. 💰 Buy the coin on the bonding curve
 3. 📈 Sell at any time to lock in your profits or losses
-4. 🚀 When enough people buy on the bonding curve and it reaches a market cap of 3 MOVE, the token enters the pump phase.
+4. 🚀 When enough people buy on the bonding curve and it reaches a market cap of 100_000 MOVE, the token enters the pump phase.
 In this phase, you can only buy but not sell.
 If the last buyer is not outbid within 1 hour, they will be awarded 10% of the remaining token supply.
-5. 🔥 After that, liquidity is deposited in Razor and burned.
+5. 🔥 After that, liquidity is deposited in Razor dex.

 ## Why Choose MoveFun? 🌟